mickeybeurskens/mickeybeurskens.github.io/public/blog_store/posts/finance/financial_independence_primer.md

 As opposed to the effect of inflation, which "devalues" money, gaining interest has the potential to grow your wealth.
 There is an effect that we can use to maximize the rate at which we earn: Making use of compound interest.
 Compounding is simple in principle, but enormously powerful.
 You take the revenue generated from your investments and use it to invest more.
 Since people generally think linearly it's hard to get a feeling for the power of compounding from just the description.
 An example is in order.

 We'll compare a similar non-compounding and compounding investment.
-The initial investment `S` equals 100 euros.
-We have done our research, and have found an investment that will yield a yearly return `i` of 4% every year.
-We will leave the money invested for 3, 10, 25 and 50 years, denoted by `y`.
+The initial investment $S$ equals 100 euros.
+We have done our research, and have found an investment that will yield a yearly return $i$ of 4% every year.
+We will leave the money invested for 3, 10, 25 and 50 years, denoted by $y$.
 The only difference will be that for the compounding style of investing we will re-invest all the earnings back into the investment.
-We'll look at the different outcomes `Sy` over time.
+We'll look at the different outcomes $S_y$ over time.

 First the formula for compounding investments.
 It is actually the same as the inflation equation presented earlier, but the interest is now positive:
 $$